-To deploy OnWeb Web-to-Host software, you must complete these three tasks:
+To deploy OnWeb Web-to-Host, you must perform the following tasks:

-- 1. Install the product on a web server.
+- 1. Install the product on a Web server.

-- 2. Run the Session Configuration Manager (SCM) utility to create and configure (or migrate) session profiles.
+- 2. Run the Session Configuration Manager to create and configure (or migrate) session profiles.

 - 3. Publish session profiles to clients.

-Web-to-Host files are installed in a w2hlegacy directory (created during installation) that must reside in a web-publishable directory on your server.
-The web server can then publish OnWeb Web-to-Host software to client workstations using the HTTP protocol.
+Web-to-Host files are installed in a w2hlegacy directory (created during installation) that must reside in a Web-publishable directory on your server.
+The Web server can then publish OnWeb Web-to-Host to client machines using HTTP.